kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 1. Change to the lab's directory:
    ```
-   If you're at the prevoius location openshift-workshop-was/labs/Openshift/RuntimeModernization, then
+   If you're at the previous location openshift-workshop-was/labs/Openshift/RuntimeModernization, then
    cd ../OperationalModernization

    otherwise, using the full path to OperationalModernization folder: